Use our Bosnia and Herzegovina travel guide for first timers for ideas and context. Our trip to Bosnia made it one of our favorite destinations.

 9. A trip to Bosnia and Herzegovina will convince you this is one of the most visually beautiful places in the Balkans region.

-The scenery holds its own here, the country’s topography a pleasing combination of mountains, hills and flatlands.
+The scenery holds its own here, the country’s topography and natural beauty is comprised of a pleasing combination of mountains, hills, turquoise rivers and flatlands.
 Climate is Mediterranean in the south, while inland in Central Bosnia you’ll get hot summers with cold and snowy winters.

 About 50% of Bosnia is forested, with wildlife such as bears, wolves, boar, deer, falcons, and the rare chamois.
-One of the only two remaining primeval forests in Europe, the Perucica Forest Reserve is located within Bosnia and Herzegovina’s oldest national park, filled with natural resources.
+One of the only two remaining primeval forests in Europe, the Perucica Forest Reserve is located within the oldest of Bosnia and Herzegovina’s national parks, filled with natural resources.

 The famous Kravice waterfalls – known as Bosnia and Herzegovina’s “mini-Niagara” are a great day trip for scenic viewing, photography and swimming.